samyojak/satya-anweshi.github.io_older/_posts/2018-15-08-one-more-attempt.md

 ---
 layout: post
-title: Satyanweshi : In the search of Truth
+title: "In the search of Truth"
 date: 2018-08-15
 tags: [poems, hindi]